basmilius/raxos-http/README.md

 # Raxos HTTP

-Repository the HTTP library of [Raxos](https://github.com/basmilius/raxos).
+Repository for the HTTP library of [Raxos](https://github.com/basmilius/raxos).